MarieCrappe/GreatResources/README.md

 - Good article about **Transfer Learning in Tensorflow** (Feb.
 2017) : https://kwotsin.github.io/tech/2017/02/11/transfer-learning.html

+- Wondering how the **number of parameters of a neural network** can be computed ?
+Here is a good explanation for that : https://stackoverflow.com/questions/42786717/how-to-calculate-the-number-of-parameters-for-convolutional-neural-network

 ## Programming Languages
 *Good references to learn, practice and stay up-to-date with different programming languages.*